 If you are interested in becoming a mentor, fill out this online form.

 The first round of interviews and training will take place for mentors who apply by 9/4, but applications are accepted on a rolling basis throughout the year.

 Student Outreach and Support Services offers private, reflective, and welcoming spaces for LGBTQ+ students to meet and engage in meaningful discussion around identity development.

 Groups meet weekly for an hour and are open to anyone who wants a private and comfortable space to interact with peers exploring similar issues around what it means to identify as LGBTQ+ at BC and in the world.
 No appointments, formal arrangements, or commitments necessary--drop in whenever the support group is meeting and we'll be there waiting to welcome you with open arms, hearts, and minds!

-- Prism is open to all LGBTQ+ and questioning students.
+Prism -a group for all LGBTQ+ and questioning students.
 Facilitated by queer and trans graduate students.

-Transcend is a group for trans, nonbinary, agender, and genderfluid students as well as students who want a space to talk about exploring their gender identity.
+Transcend - a group for trans, nonbinary, agender, and genderfluid students as well as students who want a space to talk about exploring their gender identity.
 Facilitated by nonbinary and trans graduate students.

 Pride Plus Leadership Development